Affect in education: Educator attitudes

 In order for such curriculum to be implemented, it is essential that educators be aware of the importance emotional literacy.
 Examination of educator and student attitudes towards emotional literacy is a common topic of research.
 Researchers have found that staff have conceptions of what constitutes emotional literacy, including being self-aware of one's own feelings, using emotional language, and being cognizant that children have feelings that need to be taken into account.
 In addition, staff discussed the necessity of having all educators dedicated to creating an emotionally literate school, and the detrimental effects of even one educator not supporting this initiative.

 School attitudes

 Roffey (2008) examined the influence of emotional literacy on the school as a whole using ecological analysis.
 It was found that positive change was gradual, and involved multiple elements.
 For instance, teachers who felt as though they were genuinely valued and were consulted about policy felt happier at work.
 In turn, these teachers felt better prepared to handle conflicts that arose inside the classroom, and when students experienced this positive approach they were more cooperative (see cooperative learning).
 This shows how incorporating emotional literacy into a child's education is a school-wide collaborative effort.

+Educator experience

+In a study of the experience of students in a teacher education program, Colmenares and Jarvie found that the "stuckness" students encountered in the process of becoming a teacher, particularly when trying to enact social justice practices, could be understood as affective.
+The authors critique the paradigmatic structure of learning as a concept that struggles to account for the affective aspects of both becoming a teacher and attempting to enact social justice through pedagogy.